Adityak204/IPL-2024-Auction-QnABot-RAG-LLM/README.md

 ![rag-video](./docs/streamlit-extended.gif)

 ### LLM Used
 In this app we have used an LLM which can be run locally.
-For this we have made use of `Flan T-5 small` model.
+For this we have made use of `google/flan-t5-small` model.

 ### Embeddings Used
 For creating document and question embeddings we have used `bge-base-en-v1.5` embedding model which can be run locally.